mahamtr/microservice-high-resilience/README.md

 - [Open Telemetry] - Used for recollecting traces of distributed transactions.
 - [Jaegger Tracing] - Used for data visualization of traces of distributed transactions.
 - [RabbitMq] - Used for decoupling development of microservices and automatic load balancing of application load.
+- [MongoDb] - Used for datastore, in order to test data integrity in case of failure and rollback of saga

 ## Chaos Engineering Experiments